FarhaKousar1601/AI_powered_Coversational_chatbot/README.md

 2. Install dependencies: `pip install -r requirements.txt`
 3. Run the app: `streamlit run chatbot.py`

-## Deployment

-1. Create a GitHub repository with all files
-2. Sign up for Streamlit Community Cloud
-3. Connect your GitHub repository
-4. Deploy your app (no API keys needed!)

 ## How It Works

 This chatbot uses a rule-based system with: